guildxyz/agora-contracts/README.md

 To run the project you need:

 - [Node.js 12.x](https://nodejs.org/download/release/latest-v12.x) development environment.
-- [Truffle](https://www.trufflesuite.com/truffle) for compiling and deploying.
+- [Truffle](https://www.trufflesuite.com/truffle) for compiling, deploying and testing.
 - (optional) Local [Ganache](https://www.trufflesuite.com/ganache) environment installed with `npm install -g ganache-cli` for local testing.
 - (optional) A file named `.mnemonic` in the root folder with your 12-word MetaMask seedphrase for deploying.
 - (optional) A file named `.infura` in the root folder with your [Infura](https://infura.io) project ID for deploying to Ethereum networks.